jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 "But wait a minute, donwload what exactly?"

-Fortunetly for us, we had the chance to download the doinus in either mp3 or midi formats.
+Fortunately for us, we had the chance to download the doinus in either mp3 or midi formats.

 "Midi?
 What's that?
 I know about mp3 but midi reminds me of how french people names the mid day..."